 If your child is very upset, very anxious, or not coping for a long period, it’s ok to seek some professional help.
 No child should be miserable all the time at school, and your child’s mental health is more important than school attendance.
 Talk to your family doctor or your school and see what options are available, or ask for a referral for a psychologist.

 It’s also ok to look at other options – mainstream school is not the only choice and it may not be the right fit for your child, there may be an alternative that is better suited to your child and your family.

 Do you have a child who struggled with starting school?

-I’ve been there with one of my kids and it was heartbreakingly hard at times, but with lots of support and understanding from us and his lovely teacher, and lots of friends to remind me that I was doing ok and that we’d get through it, we did.
+I’ve been there with one of my kids and it was heartbreakingly hard at times.
+With support and understanding from us and the school we got through those first few rocky months of school.

 I’d love to hear your stories and ideas for how to help a child, and their family, when starting school doesn’t go so smoothly.

 Please leave a comment below or come and chat on my facebook page.